Oliver's Wills Ltd - professional will writers

 8. A will can save a lot of time sorting things out.
 Without one, there will be many more potential issues.
 For example, a bank may not release a savings account to a spouse automatically.
 This can lead to long delays while probate is sorted out.

-We are committed to your safety, and to help you arrange a Will or lasting power of attorney without needing a personal face to face appointment, we can also offer Skype, Zoom, FaceTime, Messenger or many other types of video calls.
+We can help you arrange a Will or lasting power of attorney without needing a personal face to face appointment, and so we can also offer discounted Teams, Skype, Zoom, FaceTime, WhatsApp, Messenger or many other types of video calls.

 Call us or use our contact us page for more details.